eniwbola/ComplexSys530/project_des2.md

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_

 For the parameter sweep I will run through the radius of effect for excitatory to inhibitory as well as excitatory to exciatory connections as  well as the strength of the initial synapse.
 I will also scan over the strength of the excitatory connection and look map the rate of change of the attractors.
 I hope that for certain combinations of parameters that there will be a linear relation ship between the change in the variance of the attraction radius and linear time.

+*__LS COMMENTS__: Great project and very well-developed already.
+Look forward to seeing what you get!
+19.5/20*